superzrb126/learning/Docker-in-Docker.md

 Docker restricts (a lot!) the capabilities of the containers it runs.
 Some of those capabilities are needed in order to run "sub-containers".
+Using the `-privileged` flag (introduced in 0.6), it is now possible (and relatively easy) to run Docker within Docker.
+It is even possible to run Docker within Docker within Docker.

 Here is a list of the things that have to be done in order to run Docker (and containers) within a Docker container.